 With affiliate marketing, you want to drive traffic back to your affiliate links, so you can generate more sales.
 The best way to do that is by using multiple platforms and marketing techniques.
 One of the most effective ways to connect with your audience is through email marketing.

-With email marketing, you’ll sign up for an email marketing service like Sendinblue, Constant Contact, or ConvertKit.
+With email marketing, you’ll sign up for an email marketing service like Constant Contact or ConvertKit.
 You’ll then add links to your social media pages and accounts so that people can sign-up for your email list.
 By sending out emails to subscribers on your list, you can let them know about sales, discounts, and promotions, which will help increase your traffic to your affiliate links, all without a website!
+All three email marketing platforms mentioned above have free trials.
+You can read more about each of them here to see which one best suits your needs.

 5. Buying Ads